 Note: This is a field placement which means at times you will be working in challenging environments with bugs, dark caves, tropical temperatures and lots of guano!
 While the walks to or through the caves are relatively easy, terrain can be rough and every now and then you will have to crawl on your hands and knees.
 The caves are dusty which may be a concern for volunteers with asthma or other respiratory problems.
 Proof of pre-exposure rabies immunization or protective rabies antibody titre is a requirement.

 This week-long expedition runs two times a year.
 Space is limited to 20 volunteers per expedition so be sure to apply well in advance.
+American volunteers should apply at least three months in advance to allow for visa and permit processing time.

 Classification of Placement: Medical: Entry.
 Standard: Entry and Advanced.